Your puppy is cranky, rebellious, and slightly wild… and you’re wondering if your puppy is overtired.

 And The Sleep-Wake Balance Is Restored

-With that, your too tired puppy should start becoming balanced once more!
+With that, your too-tired, poor pup should start becoming balanced once more!
 With this, you should find that your puppy is learning faster, becoming a better, more sociable family member, not biting as much and ugh!
 The list goes on!
-A well-rested puppy is a happy puppy!
+A well-rested puppy is a happy puppy, and there is no such thing as too much sleep.

 Author, Ali Smith